ajmarkow/total_rewrite_of_snippet_cli_gem/README.md

 ## Compatibility

 - Built specifically to be used on MacOS.
-- This software requires Espanso version 2 or above and is not compatible with older versions..
+- This software requires Espanso version 2 or above.

 ## Installation